What’s In Your Water? Part 1

 by Humankind

 This company sells all plastic-free/packaging-free products and orders are carbon neutral (meaning the company contributes to forest preservation to offset the carbon created from shipping their product).
-I tried their grapefruit scented conditioner bar and it is my favorite though most expensive.
-They are vegan and use all-natural ingredients.
+I tried their grapefruit-scented conditioner bar and it is my favorite though most expensive.
+The bars are vegan and made of all-natural ingredients.
 Unfortunately, it broke into pieces toward the end of its life.
 I found it very difficult to use 4 tiny pieces to conditioner my long hair, so this was disappointing.
 But it left my hair soft, manageable, and shiny!
 I plan to give it another try, and they also sell shampoo bars that I haven’t yet tried.

 Nourish